introduction and farewell

 This is a nonprofit, educational web site.
 I accept no donations or free product samples; all costs of materials used in testing have been paid by me personally.
 Art reproductions appear here under the fair use provisions of copyright law.
 Whenever possible, artists have been notified of and asked to approve the use of their works.

-I think the intellectual or "rational" approach to life is useful in well defined ways.
+The intellectual or "rational" approach to life is useful when it is applied in well defined ways.
 It does not necessarily determine what is right or best for individuals to do; and intellectual expertise in itself is not genuine artistic progress nor rewarding recreation.
 The intellectual approach in art only matters if it can help you make better paintings.

-On the other hand, evidence, experimentation and explanation can provide answers or solutions when your painting progress has gotten stuck in some kind of problem, and it can help dispel the false ideas that arose in earlier times among misinformed people.
+Yet evidence, experimentation and explanation can assist when your painting progress has gotten stuck in some kind of problem, and it can help dispel the false ideas that arose in earlier times among misinformed people.
 In the end, common sense should indicate when and how a factual approach can be useful.

 There are too many words on this site.
 I am sorry about that.
 The verbal overgrowth is part of my struggle with myself, and with painting technique.
 In that sense the site is only one enormous diary, or web log.
 Read critically.